-Students who achieve the final goals of the four pillars of the ROTP merit the post-nominal letters "rmc" after their name, upon graduation.
+Students achieving the standard in all of the four ROTP pillars earn the post-nominal letters "rmc" after their name, on their diploma.

 The student average, calculated at the end of the semester and based on all required and optional courses in the program taken during this semester.
 The number of units or credits of each course is combined with the value of each mark in the calculation of the average.